logzilla/extras/integrations/Cisco/FirePower-eStreamer/README.md

 We've also included some RSE rules in the `rules.d/` directory for mapping ports to names (like `80=>http`) as well as rules for mapping Country codes sent in from eStreamer to Country Names.

 ## Scripts
-We've left a sample script located in the `scripts/` directory which was used to convert a list of Country Codes to a LogZilla rewrite rule.
+We left a sample script located in the `scripts/` directory which was used to convert a list of Country Codes to a LogZilla rewrite rule.
 Users may find it useful for generating other large list conversions.

 # Adapter Implementation